Definitions of Data Controller and Processor

 How We Use Personal Data

 This section describes how Skytap uses the Personal Data that we collect to operate our business and to provide you our Services, including improvements to those Services and in the personalization of your experiences.
 We may also use the data to communicate with you, providing account information, security updates and Service information.
+We may transfer personal information to companies that help us provide our service.
+Transfers to subsequent third parties are covered by the service agreements with our customers.
 Additionally, data is used to market our Services, to comply with applicable laws and legal processes, to enforce our terms and conditions, and to allow us to pursue available remedies or limit any damages that we may sustain.

 To provide a requested service or carry out a contract with you